 Study outcomes

 Primary outcomes included hemorrhea, cardiac death, and in-stent restenosis.
-Hemorrhea was defined as major or minor bleeding with Bleeding Academic Research Consortium (BARC) (17) ≥2.
+Hemorrhea was defined as major or minor bleeding with Bleeding Academic Research Consortium (BARC) (17) score ≥2.
 Cardiac death was defined as an unexpected sudden death due to a heart condition occurring within 1 hour of symptom onset.
 In-stent restenosis was defined as an event with re-narrowing of ≥50% of the vessel diameter.

 Training and validation data